auriq/essentia_docs/source/tutorial/dataprocessingtutorials/how-to-scale.rst

 ************************

 In this tutorial, we concentrate on using Essentia within the AWS cloud service.
-This tutorial requires one of the cloud based versions of Essentia.
+This tutorial requires the AWS cloud-based version of Essentia.

-To create worker nodes and construct an Essentia cluster using the local install of Essentia, go through :doc:`configure-cluster`.
+To create worker nodes and construct an Essentia cluster using the Local, Docker, or Azure installation of Essentia, go through :doc:`configure-cluster`.

 ==============================
 Running on AWS